icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - High FTDI and Prolific baud rates added to list of standard baud rates (feature request #398).
 - Using term "I/O" instead of "Port" for terminal, settings,... for reducing mix-up of term in YAT with TCP and UDP "Port" terminology, where a "Port" only is a part of the overall "I/O" subsystem.
-- TCP/IP segment payload size limited to the safe maximum of 516 (IPv4) or 1220 octets (IPv6).
-- UDP/IP datagram payload size limited to the safe maximum of 508 (IPv4) or 1212 octets (IPv6).
-- IPv6 support enabled for UDP/IP terminals (feature request #372).
 - Text terminals: Now by default using UTF-8 instead of .NET's [Encoding.Default] that is limited to an ANSI code page, e.g. Windows-1252 in Western Europe (related to former bugs #427, #428, #429).
 - Sending refactored (precondition for feature requests #19, #333, #387 and fix of bug #176).